KazariEX/single-pinia/README.md

 This plugin mainly performs the following transformations:

-- Infers the name of the return value from store name.
+- Infers the name of the return value from file name.

 - Uses the variables or functions exported under the `defineStore` statement as the setup return values for this store.